Business Continuity Planning: The Do's and Don'ts of the Process

 • Major information security incidents or breaches based on technology, operations, or business practice

-• Injury or death of a member of organization leadership
+• Injury or death of a member of organization's leadership

 Guiding Principles for Business Continuity Planning